-This 4-H Vegetable Judging, Grading and Identification Manual was prepared for two reasons.
-Primarily, it is a study aid to help you prepare for vegetable judging, grading and identification contests which will be held by 4-H Clubs throughout the State.
-If the material is this booklet is studied carefully, you will be well prepared since you will be tested only on the items included in this booklet.
+This 4-H club manual was prepared to help you prepare for vegetable judging, grading and identification events, which will be held throughout the state of North Carolina.
+If the material in this booklet is studied carefully, you will be well prepared, since you will be tested on the items included in this publication.

-This manual is also a valuable source of information to aid you in doing a better job with your vegetable, garden and related projects.
+This booklet is also a valuable source of information to aid you in doing a better job with your vegetable projects.

-In studying this manual you will learn how to distinguish vegetable varieties, and how to identify the more common insects, diseases and weeds that attack vegetable crops.
+By studying this publication you will learn how to identify vegetable varieties, vegetable seeds and how to identify the more common insects, diseases, nutrient deficiencies and weeds that attack vegetable crops.